What is idiopathic pulmonary fibrosis (IPF)?

 An acute exacerbation of IPF is a relatively sudden, unexplained worsening of the condition.
 Basically, the scarring in a person’s lungs becomes much worse, and the person develops extreme difficulty breathing.
 This shortness or loss of breath is even worse than before.

 A person with exacerbations may have medical conditions, such as an infection or heart failure.
 However, these other conditions won’t be severe enough to explain their extreme breathing problems.

-Unlike exacerbations in other lung diseases like chronic obstructive pulmonary disease (COPD), in IPF it’s not simply a matter of having extra trouble breathing.
-In IPF the damage is permanent.
-The term acute simply means the deterioration happens rather quickly, typically within 30 days.
+Unlike exacerbations in other lung diseases such as chronic obstructive pulmonary disease (COPD), in IPF it’s not simply a matter of having extra trouble breathing.
+The damage caused by IPF is permanent.
+The term “acute” simply means that the deterioration happens rather quickly, typically within 30 days.

 - length of illness

 - smoking status

 Without understanding the risk factors, knowing if you’ll have an acute exacerbation is difficult to predict.
 Researchers don’t necessarily agree on the rates of acute exacerbations.

 One study determined that about 14 percent of people with IPF would experience an acute exacerbation within a year of diagnosis and about 21 percent within three years.
 In clinical trials, the incidence seems to be much lower.